 6 key Medicare questions

-To help you prepare for enrolling in Medicare with confidence, here are answers to some of the most common questions people like you ask.
+To help you prepare for enrolling in Medicare with confidence, here are answers to some of the most common Medicare questions people ask.
+Also be aware that the federal government has made recent changes to Medicare coverage as it relates to COVID–19: For more details, visit Medicare.gov.

 1. What is Medicare?

-As the Centers for Medicare and Medicaid Services (they're the official federal organization responsible for Medicare) describe it, Medicare is a federal health insurance program for:
+The Centers for Medicare and Medicaid Services are the official federal organizations responsible for Medicare.
+They describe Medicare as a federal health insurance program for:

 Getting started with a few Medicare basics